single-solution/guide-mern-stack-project/README.md

-# surplusList
+# Mern Project Guide

-Welcome to surplusList!
+Welcome to project!
 This repository contains a Vite-based web application with separate backend, admin and website interfaces.

 ## Table of Contents